Digital SAT Eligibility

 Since you can take the test again to improve the scores, even 10th-grade students can take the test.
 There is no criterion of minimum marks etc. for appearing in the Digital SAT, but several colleges need a good SAT score along with a good academic record.

-SAT Eligibility Criteria do not involve any fixed measures to be fulfilled, however, a few parameters can be considered important factors can be:
+SAT Eligibility Criteria do not involve any fixed measures to be fulfilled, however, a few parameters can be considered important factors:

 SAT Eligibility Criteria